Objective

 During the Phase I study, the approach generally followed conventional methods employed for ecological risk assessment, including exposure characterization, effects characterization, and risk estimation.
 In particular, the approach utilized a combination of field-based measurements and bioaccumulation modeling to evaluate exposure in T&E species.
 Toxicity reference values (TRVs) were derived using the available toxicity data, along with species-sensitivity distributions (SSDs) and resulting fifth percentile of the hazardous concentration levels (HC5s) or application of uncertainty factors to the lowest observed toxicity values.

 In the framework, a chemical activity-based risk assessment approach was used.
-The chemical activity of a chemical (a, unitless) in a given medium is the ratio of the concentration (C, mol/m3) of the chemical in the medium and the chemical’s apparent solubility (S, mol/m3) in the medium (i.e., C/S).
+The chemical activity of a chemical (a, unitless) in a given medium is the ratio of the concentration (C, mol/m3) of the chemical in the medium and the chemical’s apparent solubility (S, mol/m3) in the medium (i.e., a = C/S).
 The approach involved three key steps, including (i) determining chemical activities of PFAS in external environmental media (e.g., water, soil, prey items), (ii) determining internal chemical activities of PFAS in T&E species and (iii) comparing those estimated activities to activities related to biological effects observed in vivo and/or in vitro.
 The merits of this approach were that monitoring data from several or diverse environmental media and sampling devices could be included in a risk assessment and monitoring data of multiple PFAS can be interpreted in terms of toxicity.
 This approach increased the weight of evidence in risk evaluations and facilitates coordination of research efforts by different research groups by expressing available information (i.e., from monitoring, modelling and toxicity assays) in terms of a common metric.

 The chemical activity-based risk assessment approach also incorporated ToxCast AC50 and other in vitro assay data in a risk assessment, which was particularly useful for T&E species that can often not be used in in-vivo toxicity studies.
 This approach was consistent with the goal of minimizing animal studies in toxicity testing, highlighted in the National Research Council’s vision and strategy for exposure and toxicity testing in the 21st Century.
 While the chemical activity-based approach can increase the information that is used in a risk assessment, the risk assessment remains primarily focused and reliant on ecologically relevant metrics (e.g., growth, development, reproduction) in wildlife.